AliAfs/finding_donors/README.md

+### Project Overview

+In this project, we will employ several supervised algorithms to accurately model individuals' income using data collected from the 1994 U.S. Census. we will then choose the best candidate algorithm from preliminary results and further optimize this algorithm to best model the data.
+Our goal with this implementation is to construct a model that accurately predicts whether an individual makes more than $50,000.
+This sort of task can arise in a non-profit setting, where organizations survive on donations.
+Understanding an individual's income can help a non-profit better understand how large of a donation to request, or whether or not they should reach out to begin with.
+While it can be difficult to determine an individual's general income bracket directly from public sources, we can infer this value from other publically available features.

 ### Data

 The modified census dataset consists of approximately 32,000 data points, with each datapoint having 13 features.
 This dataset is a modified version of the dataset published in the paper *"Scaling Up the Accuracy of Naive-Bayes Classifiers: a Decision-Tree Hybrid",* by Ron Kohavi.
 You may find this paper [online](https://www.aaai.org/Papers/KDD/1996/KDD96-033.pdf), with the original dataset hosted on [UCI](https://archive.ics.uci.edu/ml/datasets/Census+Income).